- Causes Of Headache

 Besides adequate rest, you can prevent headaches in the child with the help of these home care tips.

-- Keep the child away from headache triggers such as loud music, bright lights, sudden movements, change in lifestyle, excessive physical or emotional strain.
+- Keep the child away from headache triggers such as loud music, bright lights, sudden movements, change in lifestyle, excessive physical or emotional strain and decrease screen time.

 - Have adequate sleep as lack of it is one of the most common causes of headaches in children.